dgwhited/guardduty-runbooks/runbooks/execution-container-maliciousfile.md

 **Remediation recommendations:**

 If this activity is unexpected, your container workload may be compromised.
-For more information, see [Remediating a compromised standalone container](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_remediate.html#remediate-compromised-standalone-container).
+For more information, see [Remediating a potentially compromised standalone container](https://docs.aws.amazon.com/guardduty/latest/ug/remediate-compromised-standalone-container.html).